aderusha/HASwitchPlate/Documentation/05_Home_Assistant.md

 Configuring Home Assistant for the HASP requires making some basic changes to your configuration and downloading the packages to your installation.
 [Continue below]((#standard-home-assistant-installation) for a standard Home Assistant installation in a container (HassOS, HassIO, Docker, etc).

-The procedure will be a little different if you're running an "alternative" Home Assistant installation ("venv", hassbian, or similar), so [skip to that section](#alternative-home-assistant-installation).
+The procedure will be a little different if you're running Home Assistant Core (venv, hassbian, or similar), so [skip to that section](#home-assistant-core-installation).

 Finally, if you'd rather make all the changes yourself, jump to the [Manual Home Assistant installation section](#manual-home-assistant-installation).